 55 Meeting with a King

-Here, unusually the king sits alone on his palace, his women being outside under the trees on the right.
+Unusually, the king sits alone in his palace here, his women being outside under the trees on the right.
 He is holding his hands in a teaching posture, but does not appear to be speaking at this point.
 On the left a group has come to meet him, and the foremost member, who must be a brahmin, is speaking while holding his hands in añjali.

 55a A Wish-Fulfiling Tree